BMW XM Charging cable

 Collection: BMW XM Charging cable

-The BMW XM occupies a position in the BMW portfolio that no other model shares, the first standalone M vehicle since the M1 of the late 1970s, designed from the outset as an M car rather than an M-badged variant of something else.
-It is enormous, polarising in design, and in the XM Label Red specification the most powerful M production car ever made.
-The powertrain across the range pairs a 4.4-litre V8 with M TwinPower Turbo technology with a 145 kW electric motor integrated into the eight-speed automatic gearbox.
-Standard XM produces 480 kW combined, Label Red reaches 550 kW with 1,000 Nm of torque.
-Both variants share the same 29.5 kWh gross battery with 25.7 kWh usable, offering up to 55 miles of WLTP electric-only range at speeds of up to 87 mph in EV mode.
+The BMW XM is the first standalone M car since the M1, designed from the outset as an M vehicle rather than an M-tuned variant of an existing model.
+The powertrain pairs a 4.4-litre V8 with M TwinPower Turbo technology with a 145 kW electric motor integrated into the eight-speed M Steptronic gearbox.
+The base XM produces 480 kW combined with 800 Nm of torque; the XM Label and limited-edition Label Red reach 550 kW with 1,000 Nm.
+An entry-level XM 50e, built around a 3.0-litre inline-six, offers 350 kW.
+All variants share the same 25.7 kWh usable battery, delivering up to 55 miles of electric-only range in the WLTP cycle at speeds up to 87 mph.